Join the lab!

 Undergraduate students at the University of Dayton interested in research in my lab should reach out via email (mhantak1@udayton.edu).
 Please provide a brief explanation on your interests and why you want to work in my lab.

-The Hantak lab in the Department of Biology at the University of Dayton (UD) is recruiting a fully-funded MSc student to work on Cricket Frog ecology and conservation beginning in the fall of 2024.
+The Hantak lab in the Department of Biology at the University of Dayton (UD) is recruiting a fully-funded PhD student beginning in the fall of 2025.

 All qualified applicants should first get in contact with me.
 Please email me at mhantak1@udayton.edu with your interest in the lab.
 In this email, please provide descriptions of your previous research experience, your future interests, your motivation for joining a graduate program, and your CV.